actbee/Light-System/README.md

 ## Introduction

-This is a project I made based on Openframeworks, an amazing creative coding frameworks.
+This is a project I made based on openFrameswork, an amazing creative coding frameworks.
-The project is an interative light system with an arcade outlook.
+The project is an interactive light system with an arcade outlook.
 With Kinect V2 it can recognise simple gesture and give output images with a style of pixel culture or a classic SNAKE game interactively.

 ![PIXEL](https://github.com/actbee/Interactive-Light-System-Design-Based-On-Simple-Gesture-Recognition-/blob/master/images/chosen/1.png?raw=true)